 Technology is constantly advancing.
 This gives rise to new jobs and industries, such as coding and artificial intelligence.
 Technology provides a makers education in AI, IT, design, and many STEM fields.
 It does this through specialized programs that allow students to explore these interests.

 Technology gives students the chance to learn subjects outside the classroom as well.
-It allows for enhanced understanding of the subjects they are already learning.
+It also allows for enhanced understanding of the subjects they are already learning.
 For instance, if they are taking a business course, they may create a mockup of their own new business.
 They’ll learn to create websites, manage accounts, and maintain a social media presence that leads to sales.

 Students of today need to know how to leverage technology for their future.
 Thinking like entrepreneurs helps them maintain advanced careers in the future.
-They become the innovators, inventors, and the business owners.
+They become the innovators, inventors, and business owners.
 Because companies are using more technology with fewer employees, these skills are essential.

 But what options currently exist?
 There are sources like Stukent, which simulates business operation, marketing, and networking.
 There is also Ever-Fi, which exposes students to STEM careers and business planning.
-And there are several other programs like them.

 Students today are better equipped to learn and explore future career options.
 But that’s not what we’re talking about here.
 Instead, we’re talking about the installation of learning as a skill for life.
 Using technology to engage students also helps them to embrace learning.
 It may even inspire them to enjoy learning and encourage them to explore topics that interest them.